 - DDR2 400 MHz or PC2-3200

 These speeds are all relative to the theoretical bandwidths of each type of memory at its given clock speed when compared to another.
 A computer system will only be able to use one type (DDR2 or DDR3) of memory and this should only be used as a comparison when the CPU is identical between the two systems.
 These are also the JDEC memory standards.
 Other memory speeds are available above these stardard ratings ut are generally reserved for systems that will be overclocked.

 Dual-Channel and Triple-Channel

 One other thing that you might want to consider is how much memory the system can support.
 Most desktop systems tend to have a total of four to six memory slots on the boards with modules installed in pairs.
-There are some boards that install in threes for improved performance but they tend to be reserved for the highest end systems.
 Smaller form factor systems typically will only have a two or three RAM slots.
-The way these slots are used can play a key role in how you can http://compreviews.about.com/od/memory/bb/aabybmemup.htm">upgrade memory in the future.
+The way these slots are used can play a key role in how you can upgrade memory in the future.

 For example, a system may come with 8GB of memory.
 With four memory slots, this memory amount can be installed with either two 4GB memory modules or four 2GB modules.
 If you are looking at future memory upgrades, it is better to purchase a system using two 4GB modules as there is available slots for upgrades without having to remove modules and RAM to increase the overall amount.